 In 1927, the cities of Wuchang, Hankou and Hanyang were merged to form the city of Wuhan.
-Wuhan today is a vast agglomeration, capital of Hubei province, and in its very center a massive steel bridge spans over the river Yangtze to connect the city's different parts:
+Wuhan today is a vast agglomeration, capital of Hubei province, and in its center a massive steel bridge spans over the river Yangtze to connect the city's different parts:

 It was here, just at the foot of the bridge, that chairman Mao performed his famous swim across the river in July 1966.
 At the time, the swim had vast implications - showing that the chairman was still strong and vigorous, it re-consolidated his contested position in the party, making it possible for him to entrench the cultural revolution he had launched shortly before.